 This course provides an introduction to counselling interviewing skills.
 The topics covered include the helping relationship, the helping process and the communication skills required in the therapeutic dialogue.
-Students are expected to self disclose and engage in self-exploration, as the bulk of the course will focus on using counseling skills with fellow classmates.
-This course is recommended for students who are interested in human service professions such as criminology, teaching, coaching, nursing, human resources, and counseling/clinical psychology.
+Students are expected to self-disclose and engage in self-exploration, as the bulk of the course will focus on using counseling skills with fellow classmates.
+This course is recommended for students who are interested in human service professions such as criminal justice, teaching, coaching, nursing, human resources, social work, and counselling/clinical psychology.

 1.The helping relationship

 - The components of an effective helping relationship

 - Professional ethics/code of ethics